 Khush GS, Division of Plant Breeding, Genetics and Biochemistry, International Rice Research Institute, Metro Manila, the Philippines. - Nat Rev Genet.
 2001 Oct;2(10):815-22.

 The origin of agriculture led to the domestication of many plant species and to the exploitation of natural resources.
-It took almost 10,000 years for food grain production to reach 1 billion tons, in 1960, and only 40 years to reach 2 billion tons, in 2000.
 This unprecedented increase, which has been named the 'green revolution', resulted from the creation of genetically improved crop varieties, combined with the application of improved agronomic practices.

 Challenges Facing a Second Green Revolution: Expanding the Reach of Organic Agriculture - Thomas L. Dobbs, Professor of Agricultural Economics, South Dakota State University, Brookings, SD 57007 Corresponding author: